Chapter 13 Bankruptcy

 You can’t proceed with a Chapter 13 bankruptcy unless a bankruptcy judge approves (confirms) your plan.
 As mentioned, some creditors are entitled to receive 100% of what you owe them, while others may receive a much smaller percentage or even nothing at all if you have insufficient disposable income left over after the mandatory debts are paid.
 For example, a Chapter 13 plan must propose that any child support you owe to a spouse or child (as opposed to a government agency) will be paid in full over the life of your plan; otherwise, the judge will not confirm it.
 On the other hand, the judge can confirm a plan that doesn’t repay any portion of your credit card debts if you won’t have any disposable income left after paying your child support obligations.

 You may have more—or less—disposable income than you think.
 Chapter 13 requires you to commit your “projected disposable income” to repaying your debts over the life of your plan.
-Some courts calculate your projected disposable income by subtracting your allowable expenses from your average income during the six months before you filed for bankruptcy, which may not give an accurate picture of your current income and expenses.
-Other courts look at your current income and expenses at the time you file, if those figures more accurately reflect your finances going forward.
+Initially, you calculate your projected disposable income by subtracting your allowable expenses from your average income during the six months before you file for bankruptcy.
+But if this does not give an accurate picture of your current income and expenses and given certain circumstances, you might be allowed to use your current income and expenses at the time you file, if those figures more accurately reflect your finances going forward.
 For more information on calculating your disposable income, see Ch.
 5.